-Faculty: Beth Adkins, Warren Anderson, Gabriele Eckart, Debra Lee-DiStefano, Daniel MacLeay, Margarita Merget, Carol Morrow, Michael Roark, Alice Strange
+Faculty: Beth Adkins, Warren Anderson, Gabriele Eckart, Debra Lee-DiStefano, Margarita Merget, Carol Morrow, Alice Strange

-The Department of Foreign Languages and Anthropology offers major and minor programs in Anthropology, French, German, Global Studies, and Spanish, as well as minor programs in Archaeology, Geography and Global Studies.
-Opportunities for study abroad may be sought through the department.
-A variety of internships, here and abroad, are available to our majors.

-Through classroom work, field experiences, internships, and guided independent study, Anthropology majors and Archaeology minors are trained in cultural studies and ethnographic methodology, archaeological theory and methods, physical anthropology and linguistics, toward preparation for an advanced degree in a specialized area of Anthropology or for an entry-level position in the field.

-The Foreign Language program emphasizes communication skills, literature, and culture studies to prepare students for graduate study and for entry-level positions in import/export, business, translation/interpretation, government, and teaching.
-Courses are also available in commercial French, German and Spanish.

-The Global Studies program provides students the opportunity to enhance their current academic program with an international and global emphasis.
+The Department of Global Cultures and Languages offers a Bachelor of Arts degree with a major in Global Cultures and Languages with Options in Anthropology; Foreign Languages (with advising tracks in French, German, and Spanish); and Global Studies (with advising tracks in Chinese, Francophone, Germanic, Hispanic, and Japanese).
+A Bachelor of Science in Education degree (public school teaching) is also offered with majors in French, German, and Spanish.
+Minors are offered in Anthropology, Archaeology, French, German, Global Studies, and Spanish.
+Opportunities for study abroad are available through the department.
+A variety of internships are available to our majors.
+Through classroom work, field experiences, internships, and guided independent study, Anthropology Option students are trained in cultural studies and ethnographic methodology, archaeological theory and methods, physical anthropology and linguistics, toward preparation for an advanced degree in a specialized area of Anthropology or for an entry-level position in the field.
+The Foreign Language Option and the B.S.Ed. degree prepare students for graduate study and for entry-level positions in import/export, business, government, and teaching.
+The Global Studies Option provides students the opportunity to enhance their current academic program with an international and global emphasis.
 The program encourages students to expand their international awareness by providing national and global exposure to their career field.

-The Geography minor emphasizes both cultural and political aspects of the world, providing students with a better understanding of the physical world and its inhabitants.
-The minor offers students marketable skills and the broad perspectives on environment and society that enable graduates to move beyond entry-level positions and that provide students a sound foundation for graduate studies in fields such as geography, business, land use planning, law and medicine.

-Anthropology (B.A.)
-French (B.A., B.S.Ed.)
-German (B.A., B.S.Ed.)
-Global Studies (B.A.)
-Spanish (B.A., B.S.Ed.)
+French (BSEd) German (B.S.Ed.)
+Global Cultures and Languages (B.A.)
+Options: Anthropology Foreign Language

+Global Studies

+Spanish (B.S.Ed.)

-Anthropology Archaeology French Geography German Global Studies Spanish
+Anthropology Archaeology French German Global Studies Spanish